Know before you go: A (truly essential) Montréal guide

 BY METRO AND BUS

 Montréal is a very walkable and safe city.
 However, if you require to travel further distances, the public transportation system is fast and convenient.
-The metro (underground subway) typically operates between 5:30 am and 1 am.
+The metro (underground subway) typically operates between 5:30 am and 1 am and costs $3.75 for a single journey.
 The bus route is also extensive.
 There is an express bus that services the airport (747 Express Bus), for which a one-way fare card — valid for 24 hours — costs $11.

 For more information on the public transportation system, visit www.stm.info/en.